 And since you can’t discharge this debt even through bankruptcy, you’ll want to do whatever it takes to avoid being late on a payment.

-Why Paying Off Your Loan Early Can Actually Hurt Your Credit Score
+Paying Off Your Loan Early Can Affect Your Credit Score

 Image credit: ffennema